coteries/cedille-ai/README.md

 Cedille is a GPT-J model, it can be run using the [`kingoflolz/mesh-transformer-jax` codebase](https://github.com/kingoflolz/mesh-transformer-jax).

-### Technical details

-We are currently working on a technical paper about Cedille, stay tuned!

-For any help or custom development, contact us at hello@cedille.ai

-# 🗣 Citing Cedille
+## 📊 Cedille paper

+Our paper is out now! https://arxiv.org/abs/2202.03371

-Thanks for citing our work in case you build on top of Cedille.
-For the time being, please reference our work like so:
+Thanks for citing our work if you make use of Cedille
 ```bibtex
 @misc{muller2022cedille,
       title={Cedille: A large autoregressive French language model},